Akranth3/Parallel_SVM/README.md

 Work is currently in progress <br>

-This repo has the code and results for the parallel implementation of Support vector machine algorithm, parallelization is acheived using OPENMP.
+This repo has the code and results for the parallel implementation of Support vector machine algorithm, different libraries are used for parallelization, OPENMP, MPI and OpenACC.